heloandrade/HLA_genotyping/version_2/README.md

 MUC22, HLA-A, and HLA-DOB variants and COVID-19 in resilient super-agers from Brazil.
 Front.
 Immunol., 25 October 2022, https://doi.org/10.3389/fimmu.2022.975918

-## STEP 0: Downloading/Extracting sequencing MHC data
+## STEP 0: Downloading/Extracting sequencing MHC data from WGS
 When working with whole-genome sequencing data that has already been aligned to a reference genome, reads from highly polymorphic regions such as the MHC may be misaligned to other genomic locations.
 In paired-end data, this can result in discordant pairs, where one read maps to the MHC region while its mate maps elsewhere.

 The following steps are recommended to ensure that all read pairs associated with the MHC region are fully recovered.